gwcbi/crayfish_AL/BEAST.md

 <br>![img3](/images/beast3.png)<br>

 Based on our PartitionFinder2 results, we may have to substitute our models with base models available.
-Check out this [blog post](BEAST_DNA_sub_models.pdf) to choose the appropriate models.
+Check out this [blog post](BEAST_DNA_sub_models.pdf) by Justin C. Bagley to choose the appropriate models.

 4. On the `Trees` tab, select `Speciation: Yule Process` as the Tree Prior.